sasuw/qutem/README.md

 <!-- ABOUT THE PROJECT -->
 # About qutem

 qutem (**qu**ick **tem**plate engine) is a simple template engine for creating static, internationalized websites.
+It runs as a single executable program on your Linux, Mac or Windows.

 ## Why?

 I could not find a simple template engine running in a terminal allowing me to replace placeholders with file contents, so I decided to create my own.
-A few days later I wanted to create internationalized pages from a template file, so I added that functionality as well.
+A while later I wanted to create internationalized pages from a template file as well, so I added that functionality.

 # Getting started as user